Skip Navigation

 Strengthen your heart: Ask if you need a heart screening (coronary artery calcium scoring) and discuss ways to lower your risk for heart disease, the leading cause of death in the U.S. for men, women and most racial and ethnic groups.
 There are easy, delicious meal options that follow American Heart Association nutrition guidelines for lowering your risk of heart disease and stroke.

 Staying mentally strong: Consider how you can stay mentally strong.
 Symptoms of dementia or late-onset Alzheimer’s—namely memory loss and poor judgment-making—may appear in your 60s.
-Nearly 1 in 9 people 65 and older have Alzheimer's disease in the U.S. If you or a man in your life show signs of Alzheimer’s disease or dementia, your doctor may refer you to a neurologist for further assessment, to help manage the symptoms and slow down the progression of the disease.
+About 1 in 9 people 65 and older have Alzheimer's disease in the U.S., according to the Alzheimer's Association.
+If you or a man in your life show signs of Alzheimer’s disease or dementia, your doctor may refer you to a neurologist for further assessment, to help manage the symptoms and slow down the progression of the disease.

 Schedule an appointment with a Wellstar physician, nurse practitioner or physician assistant to help you stay in the game.